 The most important decision you will make regarding your care is finding an experienced doctor who can expertly diagnose and treat your shoulder pain.

-At Lakeshore Bone & Joint Institute, our specialty-trained and board-certified shoulder surgeons, Paul J. Gruska, M.D., Thomas H. Kay, M.D., David J. Musgrave, M.D., Anthony C. Levenda, M.D., Aaron G. Anderson, M.D., Rebecca B. Anderson, M.D., Ryan J. Plank, M.D., John A. Guzzo, M.D., Eric K. Szczesniak, M.D., Scott P. Fielder, M.D., Thomas D. Magill, M.D., and B. Israel Yahuaca, M.D., and Tyler C. Miller, M.D., are skilled in treating a variety of shoulder injuries and conditions.
+At Lakeshore Bone & Joint Institute, our specialty-trained and board-certified shoulder surgeons, Paul J. Gruska, M.D., Thomas H. Kay, M.D., David J. Musgrave, M.D., Anthony C. Levenda, M.D., Aaron G. Anderson, M.D., Rebecca B. Anderson, M.D., Ryan J. Plank, M.D., John A. Guzzo, M.D., Eric K. Szczesniak, M.D., Scott P. Fielder, M.D., Thomas D. Magill, M.D., B. Israel Yahuaca, M.D., and Tyler C. Miller, M.D., are skilled in treating a variety of shoulder injuries and conditions.
 Our shoulder doctors place a high value on excellent patient care and only use the most innovative techniques and state-of-the-art procedures.
 Our shoulder surgeons also work in conjunction with our physical therapy team to reach each patient's personal goals in recovery.

 To schedule an appointment with one of our experienced shoulder surgeons, please call (219) 921-1444 or request an appointment online.